zootechdrum/python-with-sql-instructor-notes/notes.md

 What is the difference between text and string fields ? https://nation.marketo.com/t5/knowledgebase/the-difference-between-a-field-type-of-string-and-text/ta-p/250347

+## Wednesday student prompt.
+It’s that time of the week again!
+How are you?
+How is the learning going?
+Remember this week and last week are some of the most important concepts you will learn in this class.
+If you have a strong understanding of SQL, the rest of the concepts that we go over should be easier to grasp.
+Take your time and digest the material.

 ## Week 3
  ## videos to share
   Flask SQL_Alchemy one to many relationships.